najiboulhouch/products-angular14/README.md

 # Products Management project

-A quick Angular application that uses CRUD operations to communicate with REST api developped by Spring Boot Framework.
+A quick Angular application that uses CRUD operations to communicate with REST API.</br>
 This application show you how a components communicate together using <b>@Input, @Output decorators</b>.

 These modules are used in our app : <b>ReactiveFormsModule, HttpClientModule and AppRoutingModule</b>.